CommonSense12/Lunar-Eclipse/README.md

   - We are not forcing anybody to use our script but you can use it anytime!
 2. **How do i take down my script**
+  - Unfortunaly we cannot
-  - We cannot as we are showcasing your script to the public.
-We don't make money or robux off of your script
+    as we are showcasing your script
+    to the public.
+We don't make
+    money or robux off of your script
+3. **How do i add my script**
+  - Join our discord and we will add your script with credits but if it isn't yours and you just wanted it to be added then let us know who owns it
+    Don't worry you'll be credited!
+4. **Why is your design same as Dvrkness?**
+  - I'm inspired by Dvrkness's Design.
+But i'm not copying or nor does i'm trying to copy her/he.